mnigro9/SARdBScene/README.md

 The dataset can be used for audio source counting tasks mainly, but also for acoustic scene classification, sound event classification/detection, speaker diarization, among other audio analysis tasks.
 Also, the dataset can be used as a whole or as subsets for scene-specific analysis of the 4 scenes designed.

 Please see the paper for further details.

-M. Nigro and S. Krishnan, “SARdBScene: Dataset and ResNet Baseline for Audio Scene Source Counting and Analysis,” in ICASSP 2023 - 2023 IEEE International Conference on Acous- tics, Speech and Signal Processing (ICASSP), 2023 (forthcom- ing).
+M. Nigro and S. Krishnan, "SARdBScene: Dataset and Resnet Baseline for Audio Scene Source Counting and Analysis," ICASSP 2023 - 2023 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Rhodes Island, Greece, 2023, pp. 1-5, doi: 10.1109/ICASSP49357.2023.10097115.

 # Download